microsoft/Dynamics-365-Fraud-Protection-Samples/README.md

 Much of the code is based on the [eShopOnWeb](https://github.com/dotnet-architecture/eShopOnWeb) application.

+## Product documentation
+In addition to this API documentation, you can read the complimentary [product documentation for Dynamics 365 Fraud Protection](https://go.microsoft.com/fwlink/?linkid=2082391).
+It covers the broad set of Dynamics 365 Fraud Protection features such as the rules engine, reporting, and customer support.
+It also contains release notes and highlights planned, upcoming features.

 ## Privacy and telemetry

 Once properly configured, this sample site uses Microsoft device fingerprinting to send device telemetry to Microsoft for the purposes of demonstrating Dynamics 365 Fraud Protection.
 To disable device fingerprinting, remove code related to it rather than configuring it.